Command-Line Interface

 Immediately write segment data into output buffer while downloading.

---hls-playlist-reload-attempts ATTEMPTS#
+--hls-playlist-reload-attempts ATTEMPTS

-Max number of attempts when reloading the HLS playlist before giving up.
+The maximum number of attempts when reloading the HLS playlist before giving up.

 Default is: 3.

---hls-playlist-reload-time TIME#
+--hls-playlist-reload-time TIME

 Set a custom HLS playlist reload time value, either in seconds or by using one of the following keywords: